-5.2.4.1 Operation
+5.4.1 Operation

 Auto negotiation uses the 10B-T link pulses to encapsulate the transmitted data in a sequence of pulses, also referred to as a Fast Link Pulses (FLP) burst.
-The FLP burst consists of a series of closely spaced 10B-T link integrity test pulses that form an alternating clock or data sequence.
+The FLP Burst consists of a series of closely spaced 10B-T link integrity test pulses that form an alternating clock/data sequence.
 Extraction of the data bits from the FLP Burst yields a Link Code Word that identifies the operational modes supported by the remote device, as well as some information used for the auto negotiation function's handshake mechanism.

-The information exchanged between the devices during the auto-negotiation process consists of the devices' abilities, such as duplex support and speed.
-This information allows higher levels of the network (MAC) to send to the other link partner vendor-specific data (through the Next Page mechanism, see below), and provides the mechanism for both parties to agree on the highest performance mode of operation.
+The information exchanged between the devices during the auto-negotiation process consists of the devices' abilities such as duplex support and speed.
+This information allows higher levels of the network (MAC) to send to the other link partner vendor-specific data (via the Next Page mechanism, see below), and provides the mechanism for both parties to agree on the highest performance mode of operation.

-When auto negotiation has started, the TLK10xL transmits FLP on one twisted pair and listens on the other, thus trying to find out whether the other link partner supports the auto negotiation function as well.
-The decision on which pair to transmit and listen depends on the MDI/MDI-X state.
+When auto negotiation has started, the TLK110 transmits FLP on one twisted pair and listens on the other, thus trying to find out whether the other link partner supports the auto negotiation function as well.
+The decision on what pair to transmit/listen depends on the MDI/MDI-X state.
 If the other link partner activates auto negotiation, then the two parties begin to exchange their information.
-If the other link partner is a legacy PHY or does not activate the auto negotiation, then the TLK10xL uses the parallel detection function, as described in IEEE802.3 chapters 40 and 28, to determine 10B-T or 100B-TX operation modes.
+If the other link partner is a legacy PHY or does not activate the auto negotiation, then the TLK110 uses the parallel detection function, as described in IEEE802.3 chapters 40 and 28, to determine 10B-T or 100B-TX operation modes.

-5.2.4.2 Initialization and Restart
+5.4.2 Initialization and Restart

-The TLK10xL initiates the auto negotiation function if one of the following events have happened:
+The TLK110 initiates the auto negotiation function if it is enabled through the configuration jumper options AN EN, AN 1 and AN 0 (pins 34,35,36) and one of the following events have happened:

-- 1. Hardware reset deassertion - 2.
-Software reset (through register) - 3.
-Auto negotiation restart (through register BMCR (0x0000h) bit 9) - 4.
-Power-up sequence (through register BMCR (0x0000h) bit 11)
+- 1. Hardware reset de-assertion - 2.
+Software reset (via register) - 3.
+Auto negotiation restart (via register BMCR (0x0000h) bit 9) - 4.
+Power-up sequence (via register BMCR (0x0000h) bit 11)